 In the fall, the weather is in transition as temperatures start to rise and the rainy season approaches.
 Fall is perfect for enjoying some quiet time on the Galápagos Islands and snorkeling with penguins along Bartolóme Island.
 The Galápagos fur seals also arrive at the islands, and you will be sure to experience them on Isabela Island, where they take up space on the beach and in the city on the pavements and benches.

 Each fall month brings something exciting.
 In September, the Galápagos penguin is more active than usual, and October is the prime time to catch beautiful sunrises and dramatic sunsets.
-November is the month when the fur seal and sea lion pups begin to enter the waters for the first time.
-You will most likely see them as you swim and snorkel in the seas surrounding the Galápagos.
+November is when the fur seal and sea lion pups begin to enter the waters for the first time.
+You will likely see them as you swim and snorkel in the seas surrounding the Galápagos.
 They are playful and curious about humans, which makes the whole experience even more fun.

 The fall is a great time to find great deals on hotels, flights, and tours.
-Except for the North American Thanksgiving season and All Soul's Day, it tends to be pretty quiet around the islands and cheaper than usual to travel.
+Except for the North American Thanksgiving season and All Soul's Day, it tends to be quiet around the islands and cheaper than usual to travel.
 Temperatures are around 70 °F (21 °C) at the beginning of fall, with water temperatures approximately the same, and both get warmer as it gets closer to winter.